friends-of-presta/security-advisories/_posts/2023-07-28-ajaxmanager.md

 This module contains multiple functional and technical vulnerabilities.
 No patch can be applied without redeveloping most of the module to introduce an authentication system.

-Also, even with proper authentication system, due to the nature of the module, its usage alone can qualify it as a backdoor.
+Also, even with a proper authentication system, due to the nature of the module, its usage alone can qualify it as a backdoor.
 As this module is not essential for PrestaShop, it's recommended to uninstall the module (and to remove the module's files).

 Make sure that the following directory is removed after uninstalling the module : `/modules/ajaxmanager/`